DaxterXS/plugin.video.MotorTrend/README.md

-# Diretta Cielo Kodi plugin
+# Diretta MotorTrend Kodi plugin

-Kodi unofficial plugin to stream Cielo from the official website.
+Kodi unofficial plugin to stream Motortrend from the official website.

 ## Installation